Unleash/unleash/website/docs/contributing/ADRs/back-end/write-model-vs-read-models.md

 * I need information from another module to proceed with my module application logic (Internal Read Model)

-Solution: Cross module queries can be handles with the *Internal Read Model*.
+Solution: Cross module queries can be handled with the *Internal Read Model*.
 Internal means it's used internally between our modules and not exposed to the UI.
   Internal read models are typically narrowly focused on answering one question and usually return much simpler data than external read models.
 By introducing internal read model other business modules are not coupled to our module's service/store/write model and can't call write model methods from another module by accident.